WaffleCodeApp/waffle-templates/README.md

 ## The intention of this project

-The goal of this project is to enable businesses to start web application development projects with a small team that doesn't have devops engineering experience, and scale up without having to write the backend codebase.
-The idea is to start with being compliant and audit-ready for the first-line of code using default industry standards and opinionated practices.
+The goal of this project is to enable businesses to start web application development projects with a small team that doesn't have devops engineering experience.
+The idea is to start with being compliant and audit-ready from the first-line of code using default industry standards and opinionated practices.
 And only hire devops personnel once the project requires customization to be cost efficient at large-scale.

 ## What are these templates?